Hip Surgery in New Jersey

 Most damaged hips are the result of osteoarthritis or "wear-and-tear" arthritis, a degenerative type of arthritis that causes the cartilage to wear away over time, so the bone ends rub together.
 Other common causes of hip degeneration include rheumatoid arthritis, trauma, osteonecrosis (bone decay), prior surgeries, and tumors.

 Joint replacement surgery removes the damaged, painful parts of the hip and replaces them with a prosthesis made of metal and plastic.
 The artificial joint can relieve pain and improve mobility when your natural hip can no longer do its job.
-An artificial ball and metal stem replaces the worn head of the thigh bone, and a metal cup, and artificial liner replaces the worn socket of the pelvis.
+An artificial ball and metal stem replace the worn head of the thigh bone, and a metal cup and artificial liner replace the worn socket of the pelvis.
 The prosthesis allows the hip joint to move smoothly so that patients can enjoy a greater range of pain-free movement.

 Patients with arthritis of the hip may find relief in a number of non-surgical treatments before considering replacement surgery.
-The goals of these treatments are to relieve pain, to increase mobility and restore quality of life.
+The goals of these treatments are to relieve pain, to increase mobility and restore the quality of life.
 Patients often try some combination of the following: